AlexWinder/address-book/README.md

 - `DB_SERVER` should be set to `mysql`.
 - `DB_USER` should be set to `root`.
-- `DB_USER` should be set the password as detailed above.
+- `DB_PASS` should be set the password as detailed above.
 - `DB_NAME` should be set to `address_book`.
 - `SITE_URL` should be set to the address from which the system will be accessible from.
 Typically http://localhost/ is acceptable.